yp-edu/yp-edu.github.io/pages/_stories/my-approach-to-ai-safety.md

 ### Founding an Org

-Founding an organization could be one of the most effective ways to contribute to the field of AI safety.
-By establishing an organization, individuals or groups can achieve independence for their research. it obviously is dependent on the board chosen oversee its operations.

-Moreover, there is a growing need for bridges between the industry and AI research, and an organization can play a vital role in filling this gap.
-It operates somewhat similarly than classical startup regarding funding and product drive
+Establishing an organization dedicated to AI safety is the most efficient way to contribute to this field.
+Such initiative would allow for the cultivation of independent research, tailored to address specific concerns in AI safety heads on.
+The governance and direction of such an organization would be crucial, hinging on the selection of a forward-thinking, safety-oriented board.
+I think there are such so many safety issues that this mindset could scale for the few next decades.

+With impact and regulation there's a burgeoning necessity for entities that can bridge the gap between AI industry practices and academic research.
+An organization focused on AI safety could serve as this vital link, facilitating the translation of theoretical safety concepts into practical industry applications.
+While it shares some operational similarities with traditional startups, particularly in terms of funding and product orientation, its core mission remains distinctively focused on enhancing safety in the AI domain.

+Through this venture, the aim is to create a collaborative ecosystem that not only advances safety research but also influences industry standards and practices.
+By fostering an environment where innovative safety solutions are developed and shared, the organization would play a critical role in shaping a future where AI is both powerful and safe.

 ## My General Approach